-× Maximum of three stories.
+Ş Building height is encouraged to be two stories at the street and may include a recessed third story.
 FORM Building Height Buildings on the periphery should transition in height to nearby dwellings so as to ensure compatibility.
 Landscape Ornamental plantings, parking-lot islands, street trees, and landscape buffers, where adjacent to residential development.
-Amenities Formal, useable open spaces, such as plazas, courtyards, and outdoor seating areas, that serve as gathering areas.
+Amenities Formal, usable open spaces, such as plazas, courtyards, and outdoor seating areas, that serve as gathering areas.
 These open spaces should be highly accessible and in a prominent location that encourages continued active use.
 Primary access should be from the street; however, common or shared access points are encouraged to limit curb cuts along the street.
-ESIGN Internal drives should resemble streets rather than parking lot drive aisles.
-SITE DESI Access Parking and services should be accessed through internal and secondary streets.
-Streets should be designed for slower speeds in order to allow for mixing pedestrian and vehicular traffic.
+Z 0 Internal drives should resemble streets rather than parking lot drive aisles. : DESIGN Access Parking and services should be accessed through internal and secondary streets.
+SITE Streets should be designed for slower speeds in order to allow for mixing pedestrian and vehicular traffic.
 Strong pedestrian connections should be provided externally and internally in order to connect to adjacent neighborhoods.
-On-street parking is encouraged along internal and low-volume streets.
-Parking Off-street and structured parking should be located to the side or rear of buildings, away from streets.
+Parking On-street parking is encouraged along internal and low-volume streets.
+Off-street and structured parking should be located to the side or rear of buildings, away from streets.
 Structured parking along the streets may be considered if it maintains active ground-floor uses along the entire street frontage.
 Landscape and/or architectural features should be used to diminish the appearance of parking from public view.
-Z Vehicular New streets should be designed per the Corridor Character Matrix and Connect Franklin.
+Vehicular New streets should be designed per the Corridor Character Matrix and Connect Franklin.
 TRANSPORTATION Bicycle and Pedestrian A coordinated pedestrian system should be provided throughout the area and in new developments.
 New development should provide connections between uses on and between the site and adjacent properties and rights-of-way.
-ANSF i cucsiliuli Bicycle, multi-use path, and pedestrian connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, and the Parks Master Plan. ☐ R Transit Transit stops and/or stations should be provided along existing or planned routes.
+Wider sidewalks that allow for outdoor seating, comfortable pedestrian movement, and active storefronts are encouraged.
+RANSP reaesman Bicycle, multi-use path, and pedestrian connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, Parks Master Plan, and this Plan.
+Transit Transit stops and/or stations should be provided along existing or planned routes.

-ERATIONS Murfreesboro Road at North Chapel The commercial node recommended for this intersection is currently constrained by sewer availability.
-This site should be considered for development only when adequate infrastructure is available.
-Road Residential Uses Live-Work Units and Multifamily Residential may be appropriate as part of a master plan if located on upper stories of nonresidential buildings.
-SPECIAL CONSID Future Neighborhood Commercial Nodes As the city grows, there may be a need for additional neighborhood commercial nodes that are not yet mapped.
-These potential nodes should be evaluated on a case-by-case basis using the following criteria: • Located at intersections of two arterial streets or of a collector and arterial street; • Located at least one mile from an existing or planned node since these centers generally serve neighborhoods within a one and one-half mile radius; • Generally characterized by gross leasable areas of less than 100,000 square feet on sites of three to twenty acres.
+Hillview Lane and Columbia Building height should not exceed one story to protect the viewshed of the historic Winstead Hill.
+Pike, Southwest bollating height should not exceed one story to protect the viewshed of the historic vithshedd till.
+Quadrant Murfreesboro Road The commercial node recommended for this intersection is currently constrained by sewer availability.
+This site should be S at North Chapel considered for development only when adequate infrastructure is available.
+Road ONSIDERATIONS Residential Uses Live-Work Units and Multifamily Residential may be appropriate as part of a master plan if located on upper stories of nonresidential buildings.
+SID South Royal Oaks In addition to the primary and secondary uses, assisted living is an appropriate land use along this corridor.
+SPECIAL CONS Blvd As the city grows, there may be a need for additional neighborhood commercial nodes that are not yet mapped.
+These potential nodes should be evaluated on a case-by-case basis using the following criteria: Located at intersections of two arterial streets or of a collector and arterial street; Future Neighborhood Commercial Nodes • Located at least one mile from an existing or planned node since these centers generally serve neighborhoods within a one and one-half mile radius; Generally characterized by gross leasable areas of less than 100,000 square feet on sites of three to twenty acres; and Commercial nodes should not encroach down neighborhood or scenic corridors, rather, they should be strategically located at nodes meeting the above criteria.